 The Benchmark: From 8 Months to 2 Weeks

-Augment Code impressively demonstrated what is possible: through deep, AI-assisted code understanding, a project originally estimated to take four to eight months was successfully completed in just two weeks.
+Augment Code showed just what is possible: through deep, AI-assisted code understanding, a project originally estimated at four to eight months was completed in just two weeks.

 Collapse of Onboarding Time

-Experts no longer integrate into new, complex codebases in weeks, but in hours.
-AI agents provide context in real time.
+Experts get up to speed on new, complex codebases in hours rather than weeks.
+AI agents supply context in real time.

 Dynamic Surge Staffing

-Specialists can be integrated into projects on demand – without the typical productivity loss of the onboarding phase.
+Specialists can join projects on demand, without the usual productivity loss of an onboarding phase.

 On-Demand Knowledge Transfer

 AI agents act as living documentation.
-Architectural decisions, code patterns, and context are accessible at any time.
+Architectural decisions, code patterns, and context are available on demand.

 The New Role: Engineer as Orchestrator

-In a world where AI takes over tactical writing and debugging, value creation shifts to architecture, system design, and the decisive factor: "taste" – organisational judgement.
+In a world where AI handles the tactical writing and debugging, value shifts to architecture, system design, and the decisive factor: "taste", or organisational judgement.

 | Feature | Traditional Role | Orchestrator 2026 |